 For the purposes of transmission, treatment and disposal of wastewater, the District is divided into five sewer service areas: Hemet/San Jacinto, Moreno Valley, Sun City, Temecula Valley, and Perris Valley.
 Each service area is served by a single regional water reclamation facility (RWRF), for which costs and methods of treatment vary.
-The facilities are capable of treating 63 million gallons per day (MGD) of wastewater and serve approximately 777,000 people.
+The facilities are capable of treating 68 million gallons per day (MGD) of wastewater and serve approximately 785,000 people.
 Customers' monthly bills include a daily service charge based on household size, which covers the fixed and variable costs of operating the sewer system and contributions to future infrastructure replacement costs.
 They are linked to a network of 1,780 miles of pipeline and 48 active lift stations.

-The District currently generates approximately 45 MGD of effluent at its regional water reclamation facilities, which is expected to grow to 48 MGD by the year 2016.
+The District currently generates approximately 45 MGD of effluent at its regional water reclamation facilities, which is expected to grow to 48 MGD by the year 2017.
 The District's goal is to reuse 100 percent of the water from the treatment plants and offer recycled water for sale to customers within the District's service area.
 In doing so, the District reduces the need to import water or to use local groundwater supply.
+In Fiscal Year 2014, 100 percent of the total recycled water produced which was available for sale (approximately 37,467 acre feet) was sold to customers.